 She seemed so relieved to know that I wasn’t judging her for the way her son behaved.

 You know what happened while we were talking?

 My son had decided the best thing to do was to join him.
 So he roared back in the little boy’s face and it became a laugh fest!
 They played together the rest of the time.
 It may not work out so perfect every time, but we have had some great learning experiences from these situations.

 I do my best not to be a helicopter mom, I want to let my boys figure out how to overcome tough things.
 I felt that this was definitely an age appropriate problem for him to solve on his own and he did.
-If I had I jumped in and told the kid to stop or redirected my son to the beach, he would have missed out on a valuable lesson.
+Had I jumped in and told the kid to stop or redirected my son to the beach, he would have missed out on a valuable lesson.

 Next time there is a misbehaving kid at the park try using it as an opportunity for them to learn how to deal with difficult people.
 Kids can surprise you with the ways they come up with to deal with problems.

 You may be a mom who disagrees with me and doesn’t want to have to deal with misbehaving children.
 If so, I suggest getting there early when fewer people there.
 You may even want to have an alternative backup plan if you run into it.
 For example, had it gotten out of hand, I definitely would have had my son come build a sandcastle with me in the beach area.
 There’s nothing wrong with wanting to avoid these situations some days, I have had those days too.

 Most importantly, we are all moms out there trying to do our best.
 Instead of judging other moms about their kids, let’s figure out something that works for all of us.
 Who knows maybe your child will find a new friend too!